You have been yelling at your toddler for the last few months, and now they have stopped listening to you, right?

-Whilst life does have a tendency to throw a spanner in the works, this is a particularly useful book that questions your Parenting method and helps you to correct your behavior first.
+Whilst life does tend to throw a spanner in the works, this is a handy book that questions your Parenting method and helps you correct your behavior first.

 Once you correct your behavior, it is much easier to correct your toddler’s behavior!